-Mr BARRY COLLIER (Miranda-Parliamentary Secretary) [10.03 a.m.]: I move:
+The Hon.
+MICHAEL VEITCH (Parliamentary Secretary) [8.00 p.m.], on behalf of the Hon.
+John Robertson: I move:

-That this bill be now agreed to in principle.
+That this bill be now read a second time.

+I seek leave to have the second reading speech incorporated in Hansard.

+Leave granted.

-The Government is pleased to introduce amendment legislation to modernise and enhance the efficiency of the Building and Construction Industry Long Service Payments Act 1986.
-This Act underpins the portable long service payment scheme administered by the Building and Construction Industry Long Service Payments Corporation.
-The scheme rewards some 280,000 building and construction workers for their dedicated service to a physically demanding and economically vital industry.
-Last financial year the corporation paid almost \$55 million dollars in long service payments to building and construction workers.
-The scheme was established in recognition of the transient nature of building and construction work that makes it very difficult for builders, electricians, plumbers and other industry workers to qualify for long service leave in the traditional sense.
+The Government moves to introduce amendment legislation to modernise and enhance the efficiency of the Building and Construction Industry Long Service Payments Act 1986 (the Act).

+This Act underpins the portable Long Service Payment Scheme administered by the Building and Construction Industry Long Service Payments Corporation.

+The Scheme rewards some 280,000 building and construction workers for their dedicated service to a physically demanding and economically vital industry.

+Last financial year the Corporation paid almost \$55 million dollars in long service payments to building and construction workers.

+The scheme was established in recognition of the transient nature of building and construction work that makes it very difficult for builders, electricians, plumbers and other industry workers to qualify for long service leave in the traditional sense

-Generally, workers are only entitled to long service leave once they complete 10 continuous years of service with their employer.
+Generally workers are only entitled to long service leave once they complete ten continuous years of service with their employer.

 However, because workers in the building and construction industry move from project to project and from contractor to contractor they are unable to establish continuity of service with a single employer.

-The scheme ensures that all building and construction workers are entitled to a payment for long service after working in the industry for a cumulative 10-year period or beyond.
-Benefits are also payable to workers upon retirement, permanent incapacity and death if at least 55 days of work have been recorded in the scheme.
-The scheme pays the equivalent of 13 weeks pay after 15 years, 8.66 weeks after 10 years and 4.3 weeks after five years under special conditions.
-Payments are calculated based on industry award rates of pay or pay rates contained in relevant registered agreements.
-The scheme does not impose a direct cost to employers or workers.
+The Scheme ensures that all building and construction workers are entitled to a payment for long service after working in the industry for a cumulative 10 year period or beyond.

+Benefits are also payable to workers upon retirement, permanent incapacity and death if there has been at least 55 days of work recorded in the scheme.

+The Scheme pays the equivalent of 13 weeks pay after 15 years, 8.66 weeks after 10 years and 4.3 weeks after 5 years under special conditions.

+Payments are calculated based on industry award rates of payor pay rates contained in relevant registered agreements.

+The Scheme does not impose a direct cost to employers or workers.
 The scheme is funded by a levy on building and construction projects costed at \$25,000 or more.

 The Act was established in 1986 and with the passage of time it has become clear that it would benefit from an update.

-Over the past few years the corporation has actively engaged with stakeholders to ensure that the Act remains responsive to industrial changes and technological developments and is administered in the most effective and efficient way possible.
+Over the last few years the Corporation has actively engaged with stakeholders to ensure that the Act remains responsive to industrial changes, technological developments and is administered in the most effective and efficient way possible.

 This includes addressing miscellaneous anomalies that have arisen throughout its operation.

-It is important to note that this bill has been developed in close consultation with and is endorsed by the Building and Construction Industry Long Service Payments Industry Committee, a body that comprises a combination of union, employer and Government representatives.
+It is important to note that this amendment bill has been developed in close consultation with and is endorsed by the Building and Construction Industry Long Service Payments Industry Committee a body that comprises a combination of union, employer and Government representatives.

-In recent years there have been numerous industrial changes at the Federal level.
-For example, following WorkChoices, longstanding Federal industrial instrument terminology was superseded by a new regime of agreements including employer greenfield agreements and individual Australian workplace agreements or AWAs.
-The bill seeks to substitute the current definition of "Commonwealth industrial instrument" with the flexibility of a reserve regulatory power to prescribe specific industrial instruments as amended from time to time.
-This amendment will accommodate the requirements of the new Federal Fair Work Act 2009 and ensures that the legislation remains in step with contemporary industrial instruments as they evolve over time.
-It will also validate long service payments made since March 2006 that were calculated based on post WorkChoices agreements.
+In recent years there have been numerous industrial changes at the federal level.

+For example, following Work Choices longstanding federal industrial instrument terminology was superseded by a new regime of agreements including Employer Greenfield Agreements and individual Australian Workplace Agreements or AWAs.

+The amendment bill seeks to substitute the current definition of 'Commonwealth industrial instrument' with the flexibility of a reserve regulatory power to prescribe specific industrial instruments as amended from time to time.

+This amendment will accommodate the requirements of the new federal Fair Work Act 2009 and that the legislation remains in step with contemporary industrial instruments as they evolve over time.

+It will also validate long service payments made since March 2006 that were calculated based on post Work Choices agreements.